ParabYash/DataPrep-AutoML-Study/README.md

 #### Data Description
 The datasets used in this project include synthetic and real-world data, tailored for:

-- Decision Trees: Binary classification tasks.
+- Decision Trees: Binary classification tasks.(Campus Selection dataset)
 - Neural Networks: Regression tasks.
-The datasets are processed to demonstrate the application of various preprocessing techniques and their impact on model performance.
+(Housing Dataset) The datasets are processed to demonstrate the application of various preprocessing techniques and their impact on model performance.

 #### Data Preprocessing and Feature Engineering: